Bibliotherapeutic Books: Pages That Heal. Lives That Recover.

 📧 DR@TheHelpingBooks.com

 Diana is widely recognized as one of the most compassionate and effective therapists in the field.
 With a career spanning both public service and private practice, she brings extensive clinical experience working with children, families, veterans, and justice-involved individuals.
-Her work with the Division of Child and Family Services (DCFS), alongside her years in trauma-focused therapy, has equipped her with the skills to guide clients through some of life’s most complex and painful challenges.
+Her work has equipped her with the skills to guide clients through some of life’s most complex and painful challenges.

 As the therapeutic lead for The Helping Books®, Diana will oversee clinical development and contribute her insight to our expanding library of bibliotherapeutic workbooks.
 Her commitment to making mental health support more accessible and meaningful ensures that our publications are not only beautifully crafted—but also clinically sound.